Vandan1423/Simon-Says-Game/README.md

 Description:
 A fun and interactive “Simon Says” game built using Javascript.
-This game challenges players to remember and replicate an increasingly complex sequence of colors, sounds, or actions.
+This game challenges players to remember and replicate an increasingly complex sequence of colors.
 Perfect for practicing memory skills and having fun!

 Features:
 	•	Randomly generated sequences for each round